Category Archives

 Read More

-This waning/waxing of historical reputations, among historical figures and the academics who study them, is de rigueur.
-Views are routinely raised up, then built upon or debunked as new scholarship amplifies or moots competing points of view.
+This waning/waxing of historical reputations, among historical figures and the academics who study and write about them, is typical.
+Views are routinely raised up, then built upon or debunked as new scholarship amplifies or sidelines competing points of view.
 I’d have thought the ongoing 1619 controversies would, by now, have summoned more mention of Beard, whose work similarly challenged an existing consensus re.
-America’s revolutionary period.
-It remains to be seen whether The 1619 Project — a multimedia series from The New York Times Magazine that re-examines the legacy of slavery in the United States — will experience a similar evolution.
-The NYT published its 1619 package in book form back in November.
+America’s colonial and revolutionary periods.

 But what exactly is everyone so angry about?
 The story of Beard’s rise and fall should help us understand what’s really going on here.